kersing/multitech-installer/README.md

 1. Install LORA mCard as per instructions provided by MultiTech at http://www.multitech.net/developer/products/accessory-cards/installing-an-accessory-card/

-2. Download installer.sh
+2. Choose a computer (Windows, Linux, Mac) to use for configuring the Conduit.
+We'll call this second computer the *host computer*.
+The host computer *must* have an Ethernet adapter.

+3. Download `installer.sh` to the host computer (possibly by using `git clone` to grab a copy of the repository).

-3. Connect to Conduit using the instruction at item 2 of [http://www.multitech.net/developer/software/mlinux/getting-started-with-conduit-mlinux/].
+4. Connect the host computer to Conduit using an Ethernet cable, the instruction at item 2 of [http://www.multitech.net/developer/software/mlinux/getting-started-with-conduit-mlinux/].
 For this, you need a second computer.
 (It could be the one you're using to read this!)
 We'll call that the *host computer*.
 You'll need to clone this repository to the host computer,